-The most crucial piece of information.
+The most crucial piece of information on a wine label is the place.
 The place tells you 90% of what you need to know.
 In Europe, the grape is usually not mentioned on the label, but the place is and the place tells you the grape - providing you know which grapes come from which places.
-And yes, that means memorizing a lot places and their assigned grapes, but hey, if you've come this far then maybe you're willing to go a little farther.
+And yes, that means memorizing a lot of places and their assigned grapes, but hey, if you've come this far then maybe you're willing to go a little farther.

 Saint Joseph (Syrah).
 Chinon (Cabernet Franc).
 Sancerre (Sauvignon Blanc).
 Barolo (Nebbiolo).
 Beaujolais (Gamay).
 Mosel (Riesling).
 Bourgogne (Pinot Noir or Chardonnay).
 Chianti (Sangiovese).
 And the list goes on.
 It's a little bit like code.

 If you're thinking to yourself, "how am I supposed to remember all of the towns in Europe and all of their grapes?", well then you're on the right track!
 It can be a little daunting, but that's part of the fun of learning about wine.
 And it's easier than it sounds.

 Think of wine as food.
 There's Italian food, French food, Mexican food, Thai food, etc. The next important part of reading a wine label is knowing the producer.

 Maybe you really like Italian food, but we all know that not all Italian food is the same.
 The chef makes all the difference, and just like you think the Italian food that comes from that one restaurant in town is the best, some people think the wine that comes from that one producer is the best because with wine (like food) the producer (winemaker) makes all the difference.

 And just like your favorite Italian restaurant is known for making the best spaghetti bolognese in town, so and so winemaker is known for making the best pinot noir in town.